CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex3_Message_Encryption.md

 ### Task 1 – Create a Mail Flow Encryption Rule using the Exchange admin center

+In this task, you will use the Exchange admin center (EAC) to create a mail flow rule that automatically applies encryption to outgoing emails based on specified conditions such as keywords, recipients, or message sensitivity.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), and then under **Admin centers**, select **Exchange**.
 This will open the Exchange Online admin center.